Adjoint action of automorphism groups on radical endomorphisms, generic equivalence and Dynkin quivers: Representation varieties and generic sections

-\begin{theorem} [Gabriel] There is a dense open orbit in $Rep(\Delta,d)$ for all $d$, if and only if $\Delta$ is a Dynkin quiver.
-Moreover, if $\Delta$ is Dynkin, then the number of orbits in $Rep(\Delta,d)$ is finite. \end{theorem}
+\begin{theorem}[\cite{Gabriel}] If $Q$ is a Dynkin quiver and $c$ is a dimension vector, then there is a dense open $\Gl(c)$-orbit in $\Rep (Q,c)$.
+Moreover, if $Q$ is not a Dynkin quiver, then there is a dimension vector $c$ such that there is no dense open $\Gl(c)$-orbit in $\Rep (Q,c)$. \end{theorem}